LEOPARD PROJECT CONTROLS

 We know that the crew is expected to complete the remaining work in 20 days – we have assumed that the work duration is 50 days, and 30 days have passed.
 We also know that the value of the remaining work to be done is $5000, which is BAC minus EV, and the value of work they can complete in a day is $166, obtained from multiplying $200 with SPI.
 If we divide $5000 by $166, we will get an answer of around 30, and this is the answer we are looking for.
 To complete the remaining work, it will take the crew 30 days, which means that there will be a 10-day delay to the deadline of the work.

 Project managers can definitely benefit from using Earned Value Analysis.
 It allows a delay or cost overrun in a construction project to be identified early and helps you be more proactive in managing your project.
 These EVA formulas are simple to use, and the required inputs are easy to obtain.
-Its simplicity and usefulness are what contribute to it being a powerful and highly-regarded project management technique.
+Its simplicity and usefulness are what contributes to it being a powerful and highly-regarded project management technique.
 If you have never done any of these calculations, you should try it out, and be prepared for what you will discover.
 Contact us to hire a CPM Scheduling expert for your construction project.

 Share This Blog, Choose Your Platform!